Faraday's laws of electrolysis: Second law

+where F is the Faraday constant, N is Avogadro's number and e is the elementary charge.
+This form requires an understanding of chemical valence unavailable in Faraday's time.

 Derivation

 A monovalent ion requires one electron for discharge, a divalent ion requires two electrons for discharge and so on.
 Thus, if x electrons flow, $\tfrac{x}{v}$ atoms are discharged.